BHoM/documentation/docs/Development/Concepts/Handling-Exceptional-Events.md

   [...]
   if (pushConfig == null)
   {
-    BH.Engine.Reflection.Compute.RecordNote("Revit Push Config has not been specified.
+    BH.Engine.Base.Compute.RecordNote("Revit Push Config has not been specified.
 Default Revit Push Config is used.");
     pushConfig = new RevitPushConfig();
   }
   [...]